jing-xiang/tp/docs/DeveloperGuide.md

 The abstract `Command` class has been implemented to introduce an additional layer of abstraction between I/O and command execution, allowing for separation of handling command keywords and executing commands.

+The `Command` class has been subdivided into further packages for similar commands, such as `AddCommand` and `EditCommand`.
+There are other more niche children classes that have not been aggregated into a package as well.

 <ins>Implementation Details</ins>

+The following diagram has been heavily simplified and only shows the key commands.

 ![Command Inheritance Diagram](diagrams/CommandInheritance.png)